carbon-design-system/carbon/docs/guides/endgame.md

 ### Week 3: Pre-endgame planning

+Checklist:

+- [ ] Reach out to teams and figure out critical dependencies that are ship/no-ship criteria
+  - Document these in the endgame issue for the Monday task
+- [ ] Create endgame issue and pin it to the Carbon repo by end of week

 ### Week 4: The endgame

 Checklist:

-- [ ] Create endgame issue and pin it to the Carbon repo
-- [ ] Collect feedback from teams for critical dates
+- Collect feedback from teams for critical dates
+- Follow-up and help to coordinate delivery of items
+- Make determination on ship/no-ship together with endgame team

 #### Templates